-Preservation methods have evolved throughout history, with techniques ranging from canning and pickling to freezing and dehydrating.
-One traditional way that has stood the test of time is preserving foods in lard.
+Preservation methods have evolved throughout history, from canning and pickling to freezing and dehydrating.
+One traditional method that remains effective is storing certain foods in lard.
+If you’re exploring the best foods to store in lard, this age-old technique offers both flavor and longevity.

-Lard, which is rendered pig fat, has been used for centuries to extend the shelf life of various foods.
+Lard, rendered from pig fat, has been used for centuries to extend the shelf life of various foods.
 Not only does it protect against spoilage, but it also imparts a rich and savory flavor to the items it preserves.

 Let’s start with the obvious choice: pork preserved in lard.
 This method, known as confit, involves slowly cooking pork in its own fat until it becomes tender and succulent.

-The result is a delectable treat that can be stored for a very long time.
+The result is a delectable treat that lasts a long time.

 You can learn here the simplest method for butchering and preserving a pig for a whole year without refrigeration, just as my grandparents used to do.